-Has been mentored by Mike Exarchos, Phil Thornalley, Gabe Herman, Ken Steen, Gary Bromham and Kevin Paul.
+- Private lessons with Mike Exarchos, Phil Thornalley, Gabe Herman, Ken Steen, Gary Bromham, and Kevin Paul

 In Their Own Words

 "I want students to be able to experience what it's actually going to be like in the real world versus just a classroom setting.
-I want their work to be able to used either as a portfolio or as professional work.
-Maybe if they've never done technology before, by the end of my class they'll be able to excel in that, or at least be able to get work in that field, because the most important thing, especially for Contemporary Writing and Production majors, is being able to be versatile, and being able to do several different things.
+I want their work to be able to be used either as a portfolio or as professional work.
+Maybe if they've never done technology before, by the end of my class they'll be able to excel in that, or at least be able to get work in that field, because the most important thing, especially for contemporary writing and production majors, is being able to be versatile, and being able to do several different things.
 If you can be a multiple threat as a musician and artist, you become more employable."

-"Berklee encourages the student to be well-rounded versus just kind of focusing in one area.
+"Berklee encourages the student to be well-rounded versus just kind of focusing on one area.
 They're given the skills to be able to survive and meet some really incredible people while they do it.
-They're taught by some of the greatest in the field, present and past."
+They're taught by some of the greatest in the field—present and past."

-"It's important to be up-to-date on what's very, very current, but also to have the skills to be able to transfer to new technology.
+"It's important to be up to date on what's very, very current, but also to have the skills to be able to transfer to new technology.
 The technology itself evolves, but it's the basic concepts that keep current.
-If (students) understand how a synthesizer works, even the most basic synths—they all look crazy with about a million different buttons on them—but they are essentially the same skills needed to be able to work them.
+If [students] understand how a synthesizer works, even the most basic synths—they all look crazy with about a million different buttons on them—but essentially the same skills are needed to be able to work them.
 It's the same if you're mixing in ProTools or Logic, the same skills will get you there.
-And as long as they understand that, that's my main goal, it's like 'get the basic stuff' and realize once you do that, it seems so simple, but once you do that, that's all you really need to keep up, as long as you keep practicing."
+And as long as they understand that, that's my main goal, it's like 'get the basic stuff' and realize once you do that—it seems so simple—but once you do that, that's all you really need to keep up, as long as you keep practicing."